 "Take advantage of internships!
 I did three when I was a student, and they were all fantastic.
 They were at radio stations where I got to learn how to use equipment and meet people who I would later work with after graduation.
 Persistence is the real key, no matter what field you are working in.
 Never be afraid to put yourself out there and pester people!
 The more people you meet when you're in school, the more success you're probably going to have later in life." -Nipsey; The People's DJ, 1995

-Bethany Benedict (Susquehanna Bank Nonprofit Award Recipient - Summer 2014; Geography, Environmental Studies; intern with Lancaster Inter-Municipal Committee (LIMC))
+Bethany Benedict (Susquehanna Bank Nonprofit Award Recipient - Summer 2014; Geography, Environmental Studies; interned with Lancaster Inter-Municipal Committee (LIMC))

-Danielle Bertucci (Susquehanna Bank Nonprofit Award Recipient - Summer 2014; Music Business & Technology; intern with WXPN)
+Danielle Bertucci (Susquehanna Bank Nonprofit Award Recipient - Summer 2014; Music Business & Technology; interned with WXPN)

-Evan Rubin (Susquehanna Bank Nonprofit Award Recipient - Summer 2014; Sociology, Criminology option; intern with Lancaster County Juvenile Probation Department)
+Evan Rubin (Susquehanna Bank Nonprofit Award Recipient - Summer 2014; Sociology, Criminology option; interned with Lancaster County Juvenile Probation Department)

-Curtis Silverwood (Starbrad Excellence in Science Intern Award Recipient-Summer 2014; Meteorology; intern with WGAL)
+Curtis Silverwood (Starbrad Excellence in Science Intern Award Recipient-Summer 2014; Meteorology; interned with WGAL)